AnoxiC2010/Hello-World/Linux/WSL-learning.md

 Ubuntu | to increase the resolution by increasing the bits per pixel, the 2 commands just allow the quality of rdp session to be better

-(I'm basically rdping to myself locally, make sense to have good quality )
+(not necessary, for basically rdping to myself locally, make sense to have good quality as Dalao demonstrated. )

 `$echo xfce4-session > ~/.xsession`